DataDog/hiring-engineers/answers.md

 Timeboards focuses on time - which means that whatever is on this board, it's going to be all at the same time.
 This is helpful with troubleshooting.
 I think of this a focusing on a specific area instead of an entire picture.

-Screenboards focuses more of the broader perpective, that allows an user to see the bigger picture - not everything is on the same time and mix what you want to be displayed.
+Screenboards focuses more of the broader perspective, that allows an user to see the bigger picture - not everything is on the same time and mix what you want to be displayed.

 - Take a snapshot of your test.support.random graph and draw a box around a section that shows it going above 0.90.
 Make sure this snapshot is sent to your email by using the @notification